 Teacher Licensure and Endorsements

 Special education licensure and endorsement programs of the University of Iowa are approved by the state of Iowa.
-With this MA program, licensure preparation (preparation for initial licensure as a teacher) and added endorsement (an additional teaching area for licensed teachers) are offered with the instructional strategist II: behavior disorders/learning disabilities (BD/LD) K–12 endorsement.
-Added endorsement is offered with the instructional strategist I: mild and moderate K–8 and instructional strategist I: mild and moderate 5–12 endorsements.
+With this MA program, licensure preparation (preparation for initial licensure as a teacher) and added endorsement (an additional teaching area for licensed teachers) are offered in the following areas of specialization.

 Added endorsement programs for regular education endorsements may also be available.